 - Sift the flour, salt & sugar into a large bowl.

-- Whisk the milk & eggs together in a separate bowl with a fork and gradually add to the dry ingredients whilst mixing on a medium speed.
-Once combined add the oil and mix until just combined.
+- Whisk the milk & eggs together in a separate bowl with a fork and then gradually add them to the dry ingredients whilst mixing together.
+Once combined add the oil and mix again until just combined.

 - Grease your griddle or frying pan with a little oil.
 Once hot, spoon a small amount of the batter (around 2 tablespoons) onto the griddle.